-6.20 Where a piggery (or a site associated with the original property) has already been converted or replaced by an annex or dwelling, the opportunity to develop an additional dwelling under this policy has already been taken.
-Maps 1 and 2 show where, at the time of writing, such dwelling or annexes exist.

-6.21 However, proposals to extend or replace the annex or dwelling, or that seek to remove any occupancy restrictions on the existing dwellings or annexes will be considered against the requirements of Policy 2.
+- 6.20 Where a piggery (or a site associated with the original property) has already been converted or replaced by an annex or dwelling, the opportunity to develop an additional dwelling under this policy has already been taken.
+Maps 1 and 2 show where, at the time of writing, such dwelling or annexes exist. - 6.21 However, proposals to extend or replace the annex or dwelling, or that seek to remove any occupancy restrictions on the existing dwellings or annexes will be considered against the requirements of Policy GAL/2. - 6.22 Where piggery buildings no longer exist and there have been no additional residential dwellings associated with the site of the piggery since 1983, then there is an opportunity for development under this policy.
+Maps 1 and 2 show where, at the time of writing, such scenarios exist.